 Best Pellet Stoves 2017

-If you have decided on a pellet stove for your home then use our comprehensive guide to help you choose the best pellet stove.
-We provide pellet stove reviews for the top rated pellet stove available today, and a detailed guide to pellet stoves to ensure your purchasing decision is fully informed.
+If you have decided you want one of these stoves for your home then use our comprehensive guide to help you choose the best pellet stove.
+We provide pellet stove reviews for the top rated models available today, and a detailed guide to ensure your purchasing decision is fully informed.

 The Best Pellet Stove Comparison Table

 Pleasant Hearth Cabinet Style 50000 BTU's Pellet Stove

 US Stove R5824 Pellet Stove with Igniter Furnace

 Comfortbilt HP50 Pellet Stove

 United States Stove Company Wall-Mount Pellet Stove Model 4840

 Pleasant Hearth Cabinet Style 50000 BTU's Pellet Stove with 120-Pound Hopper

 The Pleasant Hearth stove can easily heat buildings and large rooms up to a total area of 2200 sq. feet.
 The hopper has a capacity of 120 pounds which can provide 24 to 70 hours of continuous heated air with output of 50000 BTU.